collapsed-stacks/startups/questions/8378/do-you-allow-drag-along-for-a-minority-shareholder.md

 - tagged: `exit`, `sell`
 - score: 2

-<p>the contract in front of me says that a shareholder that wants to sell the company can issue a drag-along.
-It does not explicitly say a <strong>majority shareholder</strong>.</p>
+the contract in front of me says that a shareholder that wants to sell the company can issue a drag-along.
+It does not explicitly say a **majority shareholder**.

-<p>I am wondering - in this case the only investor is a 15% minority shareholder - is it common practice to allow him a drag-along?</p>
+I am wondering - in this case the only investor is a 15% minority shareholder - is it common practice to allow him a drag-along?

-<p>What happens in a situation where this investor wants to sell but the majority shareholders (the founders) don't want to?</p>
+What happens in a situation where this investor wants to sell but the majority shareholders (the founders) don't want to?

-<p>thx</p>
+thx

 ## Answer 8380